 This course is the culmination of two years of theoretical study in the electronics engineering field and is intended to exercise and enhance the student's practical competency in that field.
 Combined with its preparation course (EL 305) each student will be involved with design, development, implementation, and testing of a curriculum related design as required by Project Definition developed by the student in EL 305.
-An accurate record of time invested is to be kept, all work to be documented in a logbook, and regular progress reports are to be submitted.
+An accurate record of time invested is to be kept, all work is to be documented in a logbook, and regular progress reports are to be submitted.
 As the project nears completion, a technical write-up will be required as well as a formal presentation of the project.
-(Prerequisite: EL 305; corequisites: EL 215 and EL 251; or permission of instructor.)
+(Prerequisite: EL 305; corequisites: EL 215 and EL 251; or permission of department head of Electronic Engineering Technology)